Starting our back-to-home school year with a curriculum from Memoria Press allows us to homeschool with enriching, quality learning materials.

 STARTING BACK TO HOMESCHOOL WITH MEMORIA PRESS

-Preparing for a new homeschool year is exciting knowing that it’s a fresh start for everyone.
+Preparing for a new homeschool year is exciting knowing it’s a fresh start for everyone.

 Although, we do complete many tutoring hours during the summer our fall learning officially starts with a fresh homeschool year.